amrit54742/CS771_Assignments/README.md

-This repository contains all the solutions done by me and my group members.
+This repository contains all the assignment solutions of the course CS771A.